-In the current treatment of metastatic colorectal cancer, immunotherapy and targeted therapy regimens are becoming а more significant in addition alternative to chemotherapy regimens incorporating 5-FU, OXI, and/or IRI.
-Chemotherapy in combination with or without biological therapies, such immunotherapy, panitumumab as (Vectibix) or cetuximab (Erbitux), epidermal growth factor receptor (EGFR) inhibitors (bevacizumab (Avastin), or ramucirumab (Cyramza)), angiogenesis or inhibitors, may be taken into consideration.
-EGFR inhibitors. including cetuximab or panitumumab, are a better option for patients with left-sided tumors that have wild-type BRAF, NRAS, or KRAS genes [93].
-Regretfully, KRAS mutations are present in 40% of metastatic colorectal cancers (CRCs); these mutations frequently result in constitutive activation of the mitogen-activated protein kinase (MAPK) pathway and are linked to resistance to anti-EGFR medications [94].
+In the current treatment of metastatic colorectal cancer, immunotherapy and targeted therapy regimens are becoming more significant a alternative in addition chemotherapy regimens incorporating 5-FU, OXI, and/or IRI.
+Chemotherapy in combination with or without biological therapies, such immunotherapy, panitumumab (Vectibix) or cetuximab (Erbitux), epidermal growth factor receptor (EGFR) inhibitors (bevacizumab (Avastin), ramucirumab or (Cyramza)), angiogenesis or inhibitors, may be taken into consideration.
+EGFR inhibitors. including cetuximab panitumumab, are a better option for patients with left-sided tumors that have wild-type BRAF, NRAS, or [93].
+Regretfully, KRAS genes KRAS mutations are present in 40% of metastatic colorectal cancers (CRCs); these mutations frequently result in constitutive activation of the mitogen-activated protein kinase (MAPK) pathway and are linked to resistance to anti-EGFR medications [94].

-Though neuroblastoma Ras viral oncogene homolog (NRAS) and v-Raf murine sarcoma viral oncogene homolog B1 (BRAF) mutations account for just 4 and 10%, respectively, of all CRC cases, they are also linked to less successful responses to these kinds of treatments [94, 95].
-Bevacizumab is a humanized monoclonal antibody that targets vascular endothelial growth factor (VEGF) and is one of the anti-angiogenic medications that has a major role in treating metastatic colorectal cancer (CRC) Similar bevacizumab, [96]. to ramucirumab is a fully humanized immunoglobulin G1 monoclonal antibody that binds to the VEGFR-2 extracellular domain with high preventing affinity, all VEGF ligands from binding to this target.
+Though neuroblastoma Ras viral oncogene homolog (NRAS) and v-Raf murine sarcoma viral oncogene homolog B1 (BRAF) mutations account for just 4 and respectively, of all CRC cases, they are also linked to less successful responses to these kinds treatments [94, 95].
+Bevacizumab is a humanized monoclonal antibody that targets vascular endothelial growth factor (VEGF) and is one of the anti-angiogenic medications that a major role in treating metastatic colorectal cancer (CRC) Similar bevacizumab, to ramucirumab is a fully humanized immunoglobulin G1 monoclonal antibody that binds to the VEGFR-2 extracellular domain with high preventing VEGF affinity, all ligands from binding to this target.
 It is also a biologic medication that can be used as an angiogenesis inhibitor in patients with metastatic colorectal cancer [97, 98].

 When previous therapies fail to control the disease, this medication is typically used in conjunction with folinic acid/ fluorouracil/ irinotecan regimen (FOLFIRI) to treat metastatic colorectal cancer.
 Regorafenib (Stivarga) is another biological medication that is now on the market.
-It functions as a multikinase inhibitor by deactivating angiogenic and oncogenic kinases, including VEGF 1-3, fibroblast growth factor receptor 1, EGFR, RAF, and tyrosine-protein kinase, it is intended to treat people with colon cancer that has spread to other organs and is not responding to authorized conventional therapy [97, 99].
+It functions as a multikinase inhibitor by deactivating angiogenic and oncogenic kinases, including VEGF 1-3, fibroblast growth factor receptor 1, EGFR, RAF, and tyrosine-protein kinase, it is intended to treat people with colon cancer that has spread to other organs and is not responding to authorized conventional therapy [97, 991.